andrewjahn/AndysBrainBook/docs/FunctionalConnectivity/CONN_ShortCourse/CONN_07_Denoising.rst

 Exercises
 *********

 1. Enter a bandpass regressor of ``[0.008 Inf]``.
 In your own words, describe what this filter will do.
 Is this in general better or worse than a low-pass filter?
 Why?
-(Hint: Usually physiological noise is very problematic for resting-state data, since it can correlate easily with fluctuations in connectivity between different voxels.)

 2. Experiment with highlighting different regressors in the Confounds window and checking the ``Filtered`` box, and observe what happens in the Preview window.
 Does this filtering (equivalent to the ``Simultaneous`` option in the ``After regression`` dropdown menu) seem to worsen or improve the nuisance regression?
 How would you make that judgment?